nmb007/vagrant-lamp/README.md

    **$ vagrant plugin install vagrant-hostmanager**

-4. Run **$ vagrant hostmanager** in your terminal in your root directory of the project
+4. Type **$ vagrant hostmanager** in your terminal in your root directory of the project

 5. Go to your project root directory in Host Operating System and run